tomershvueli/WhereTheHellAreTomerAndMichelle/_drafts/how-to-gellert-baths-budapest.md

 Ok, so here is my suggested tour.
 Try to keep your towel dry, it’s difficult but worth it for the walk home.

 First from the fitting room follow signs for “outdoor pool” go outside first, start at the lower end and work your way up, there is a wave pool which can be fun, especially in the summer.
 For kids.
-Then on the upper part of the outside there is a 36 degree hot spring pool.
+Then on the upper part of the outside there is a 36 degree celsius hot spring pool.
 Try to get a turn with your shoulders under the water pipes.
 Enjoy it, bask a bit.
 Take it in.
 There is an ice bath “bucket” next to that and a sauna, too.
 I love switching from one to the other but take it at your own fancy.

 From there go back to in, go right past the cabins and take a slight left to get to the rental counter.
 You will see a set of stairs, follow it up and you will find yourself on the upper deck of the indoor pool - this is your Instagram shot, this is a nice place to chill.
 It is usually quiet and lovely.
 There is a cafe up there too if you want to stop for a tea or coffee at some point.

 Then go down and walk around the lap pool, if you have a swim cap and want to do laps, it is the most luxurious place to do so.
-Don’t try and go in without a cap, they will blow whistles will yell at you.
+Don’t try and go in without a cap, they will blow whistles and will yell at you.
 I have tried.
-Personally, I think they do this to stop Instagrammers cramming up the place **lol**.
+Personally, I think they do this to stop Instagrammers cramming up the place.

 From there, there is another 36°C pool that is a nice restarter to your thermal journey.
 After you take that in for a bit, get out and walk around the right of the lap pool and go in this door.
 It is conspicuously small.